As some of you know I dived into the Keto Diet in 2018 to learn “hands-on” what the hype is all about!

 Can you imagine yourself to try?

 Keto so far is a non-scientific fashion food trend, boosting product sales in all health food stores… promoted often by people that borderline wobble between burning energy from fat or protein.
-But it sounds soooo much better to claim “how incredible this diet feels” rather than admitting how difficult ones digestive system has become and that actually the short lived benefits of skin and sleep improvement do not convincingly support a costly and meticulous regiment to stay ketonic!
+But it sounds soooo much better to claim “how incredible this diet feels” rather than admitting how difficult ones digestive system has become.
+The short-lived benefits for your skin, pain management and sleep health do not convincingly support your costly journey, if you fail to meticulous follow a true Keto regiment to stay in an amazing ketonic state!

 Consult with me,